fweiss/mocha-store/README.md

 Goal is to have self-contained way to edit the swagger.
 Explore using stub builder.
 Ideally do a SLT based on the swagger.

+Looked at the following:

+- editor.swagger.io
+- swagger-editor
+- swagger-editor-server
+- swagger-node
+- sweb

 ### editor.swagger.io

-Greate editor.
+Great editor.
 Can download either JSON or YML.

 Problem is it saves to Downloads/swagger.
 Want it to download to the project source code.